restarian/brace_document/docs/the_plugin_system/the_module_outline_and_structure.md

   * [Command line usage](https://github.com/restarian/brace_document/blob/master/docs/using_brace_document/command_line_usage.md)
   * [Using the module directly](https://github.com/restarian/brace_document/blob/master/docs/using_brace_document/using_the_module_directly.md)

-Note: the plugin name is determined by the directory name, **not** from the name entry in the *package.json* file.
+Note: a plugin name is determined by the directory name, **not** from the name entry in the *package.json* file.

 #### Plugins are called in an order
 ##### Brace document uses a priority integer value from the *package.json* file to assemble a plugin calling order.